New Jersey Medical Malpractice Wrongful Death Attorneys

 While a wide variety of situations can lead to a medical malpractice claim, most cases fall into one of the following three categories:

-- Failure to diagnose – If your loved one died due to an illness or condition that their doctor did not diagnose, and if a competent doctor would have made a correct diagnosis, you may have a viable medical malpractice claim.
+- Failure to diagnose – If your loved one died due to an illness or condition their doctor did not diagnose, and if a competent doctor would have made a correct diagnosis, you may have a viable medical malpractice claim.

 - Improper treatment – If your loved one received treatment from a doctor that no other competent doctor would have provided, the doctor might be liable for medical malpractice.
 Similarly, if the doctor administers a correct treatment but does so in an incompetent fashion, this may also constitute medical malpractice.